JuliaLang/julia/doc/stdlib/base.rst

 .. function:: utf8(s)

    Convert a string to a contiguous UTF-8 string (all characters must be valid UTF-8 characters).

+.. function:: is_valid_ascii(s) -> Bool

+   Returns true if the string is valid ASCII, false otherwise.

+.. function:: is_valid_utf8(s) -> Bool

+   Returns true if the string is valid UTF-8, false otherwise.

+.. function:: check_ascii(s)

+   Calls :func:`is_valid_ascii` on string.
+Throws error if it is not valid.

+.. function:: check_utf8(s)

+   Calls :func:`is_valid_utf8` on string.
+Throws error if it is not valid.

+.. function:: byte_string_classify(s)

+   Returns 0 if the string is neither valid ASCII nor UTF-8, 1 if it is valid ASCII, and 2 if it is valid UTF-8.

 .. function:: search(string, char, [i])